nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

       .. note::

-	     To build from a directory other than the sample or application directory, run the west build command with an additional parameter *directory_name*,  specifying the sample or application directory.
+	     To build from a directory other than the application directory, run the west build command with an additional parameter *directory_name*,  specifying the application directory.

       See :ref:`gs_programming_board_names` for more information on the development boards.
-      To reuse an existing build directory for building another sample or application for another board, pass ``-p=auto`` to ``west build``.
+      To reuse an existing build directory for building another application for another board, pass ``-p=auto`` to ``west build``.

       If you want to configure your application, run the following west command: